vitorbritto/gruntify/README.md

 ### How it works?

-**Configuration:**
+#### 1. Configuration

-The `config.js` file contain all the necessary settings for your build process.
+The `grunt.conf.js` file contain all the necessary settings for your build process.
 Check out a detailed diagram of the initial configuration:

 ```
 // -------------------------------------------------------------------------------------